Capital Goods Scheme

-- Ten successive intervals in the case of land, a building or part of a building or a civil engineering work or part of a civil engineering work;
+- Ten successive intervals in the case of land, a building or part of a building or a civil engineering work;

-- Five successive intervals in the case of a computer or item of computer equipment, an aircraft, or a ship, boat or other vessel.
+- Five successive intervals in the case of a computer or item of computer equipment, an aircraft, or a ship, boat, or another vessel.

 However, the number of intervals may be different, for example, if a person who registers for VAT had ownership of the asset prior to registration.

 The first interval commences on the day on which the owner first uses the capital item and ends on the day before the start of their next tax year.
 The tax year is the twelve months ending on 31st March, 30th April or 31st May according to the VAT periods allocated by HMRC.
 VAT recoverable in the first interval is calculated in accordance with the normal partial exemption rules.

 Subsequent intervals normally last one year.
 Where the extent to which a capital item is used in making taxable supplies in a subsequent interval increases or decreases, from the extent to which it was so used at the time the original entitlement of the input tax was determined under the partial exemption rules, an adjustment is required.
 For example: